qiuxintao101/cobra/docs/detail.rst

 Summary
 ==============================

-As input for *diffTF* for your own analysis, the following data are needed:
+As input for *CoBRA* for your own analysis, the following data are needed:

 - *BAM* file with aligned reads for each sample (see :ref:`parameter_summaryFile`)
 - genome reference *fasta* that has been used to produce the *BAM* files (see :ref:`parameter_refGenome_fasta`)